GoldenThrust/Virtual-Bank/README.md

 ## Licensing
 The Virtual Bank project is licensed under the MIT License, ensuring open-source availability and contributions from the community.

+## Contact
+For any inquiries or support, please contact Adeniji Olajide at [adenijiolajid01@gmail.com](mailto:adenijiolajid01@gmail.com).